The Rolling Stones: 1962–1964: Building a following

-During the tour the band recorded their second single, a Lennon–McCartney-penned number entitled "I Wanna Be Your Man".
+During the tour, the band recorded their second single, a Lennon–McCartney song, "I Wanna Be Your Man".
 It reached number 13 on the UK charts.
-The Beatles 1963 album, With the Beatles, includes their version of the song.
-On 1 January 1964, the Stones' were the first band to play on the BBC's Top of the Pops, performing "I Wanna Be Your Man".
+The Beatles' own recording of the song is included on the 1963 album With the Beatles.
+On 1 January 1964, the Stones' were the first band to play on BBC's Top of the Pops, performing "I Wanna Be Your Man".
+In January 1964 the band released a self-titled EP, which became their first number 1 record in the UK.
 The third single by the Stones, Buddy Holly's "Not Fade Away", reflecting Bo Diddley's style, was released in February 1964 and reached number 3.

-Oldham saw little future for an act that gave up the chance to get significant songwriting royalties by only playing songs of what he described as "middle-aged blacks", and limiting their appeal to teenage audiences.
+Oldham saw little future for an act that gave up the chance to get significant songwriting royalties by only playing the songs of what he described as "middle-aged blacks", thus limiting their appeal to teenage audiences.
 Jagger and Richards decided to write songs together.
 Oldham described the first batch as "soppy and imitative".
-Because the band's songwriting developed slowly, songs on their first album The Rolling Stones (1964; issued in the US as England's Newest Hit Makers), were primarily covers, with only one Jagger/Richards original—"Tell Me (You're Coming Back)"—and two numbers credited to Nanker Phelge, the pen name used for songs written by the entire group.
+Because the band's songwriting developed slowly, songs on their first album, The Rolling Stones (1964; issued in the US as England's Newest Hit Makers), were primarily covers, with only one Jagger/Richards original—"Tell Me (You're Coming Back)"—and two numbers credited to Nanker Phelge, the pen name used for songs written by the entire group.

 The Rolling Stones' first US tour in June 1964 was "a disaster", according to Wyman.
 "When we arrived, we didn't have a hit record [there] or anything going for us."
 When the band appeared on the variety show The Hollywood Palace, that week's guest host, Dean Martin, mocked both their hair and their performance.
 During the tour they recorded for two days at Chess Studios in Chicago, meeting many of their most important influences, including Muddy Waters.
 These sessions included what would become the Rolling Stones' first number 1 hit in the UK, their cover version of Bobby and Shirley Womack's "It's All Over Now".

 The Stones followed the Famous Flames, featuring James Brown, in the theatrical release of the 1964 film T.A.M.I.
 Show, which showcased American acts with British Invasion artists.
 According to Jagger, "We weren't actually following James Brown because there was considerable time between the filming of each section.
 Nevertheless, he was still very annoyed about it ..."
 On 25 October the band appeared on The Ed Sullivan Show.
 Because of the pandemonium surrounding the Stones, Sullivan initially declined to rebook them.
-However, he booked them for an appearances in 1966 and 1967.
+However, he booked them for appearances in 1966 and 1967.